Refresher: GLMs and What They Actually Estimate

 (Intercept)

-So the model estimates roughly a 65% chance of fish being present in any given lake.
-Given we simulated the data with a true probability of 65%, that is reassuringly close.
+So the model estimates roughly a 60% chance of fish being present in any given lake.
+Given we simulated the data with a true probability of 60% (you can check in the code above), that’s bang on.

 Why bother with a GLM at all?